-Page 2 of 2 - "I understand concerns with the development at the Barley Mill property related to traffic – I just don't understand it as related to this one building for the school.
+"I understand concerns with the development at the Barley Mill property related to traffic – I just don't understand it as related to this one building for the school.
 That just doesn't seem to make much sense to me," Tarabicos said.

 Regarding the future of the school, Tarabicos said that the school has been looking at five different properties – including Barley Mill – as potential long term solutions for the school, but that the goal now is to prepare for the coming school year.